bcgov/common-hosted-form-service/event-stream-service/charts/event-stream-service/README.md

 To set up a CHEFS instance to use this installation of Event Stream Service, you will need to know the server name and you will need the generated secret for the `chefs` account.

 Find the `ess-nginx-route` and note the location.
 The Event Stream Service server will be the host (so no `https://` and no path).
-Find the `ess-nats-auth` and copy the value for `chefs_pwd`.
+Find the `ess-nats-auth` secret and copy the value for `chefs_pwd`.

 ### To remove

 1. get your Openshift token
 2. use oc login to your namespace
 3. run the `helm` uninstall command
-4. if permanently deleting, then run the `oc delete pvc` command to remove the persistent storage
+4. if wanting to do a clean install later, then run the `oc delete pvc` command to remove the persistent storage
+5. if permanently deleting, then run the `oc delete secret` command to remove the secret

 ```
 oc login --token=sha256~yk5BCjn0syJV0qXEyPk12s09v-RIdmTeLVdQmQrQEBc --server=https://api.silver.devops.gov.bc.ca:6443
 helm uninstall event-stream-service
 oc delete pvc -l 'app.kubernetes.io/instance=event-stream-service'
+oc delete secret -l 'app.kubernetes.io/instance=event-stream-service'
 ```

 ## Future